albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    because you are despised by the people of this world."

-<strong>Hekiganroku - Case 98: Tempyo's Two "Wrong"s</strong>
+### Hekiganroku - Case 98: Tempyo's Two "Wrong"s

-Master Tempyo was on an angya [1] and visited Sai'in.
+Master Tempyo was on an angya <sup>1</sup> and visited Sai'in.
 (He was always saying,

 "Don't say you have understood Buddhism.
 I have sought after someone who